MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-relationships.md

 ## What are relationships useful for?

 In Customer Insights you can define relationships between entities.
 As explained in the **Segments** section, these relationships are useful and sometimes even mandatory for segment creation.
-In the future it is possible that they will be used in additional product modules and processes.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-relationships-tile.png "Relationships tile")